apify/actor-mastra-mcp-agent/README.md

 ### Your use case 💡

-Tweak the input and create your own AI agent to tackle your tasks! 🚀
+Tweak the input and create your own AI agent to tackle your use case! 🚀

 ## 🎯 Features